 I’ve spent a decent amount of time on Reddit finance boards, and after a while, you see some trends.
 As far as finances go, many people give the same good advice below:

 No matter where you are in your financial journey, budgeting is vital.
-Keeping track of your income, expenses and setting aside money for specific fees can only help you get or keep your finances on track.
+Keeping track of your income and expenses and setting aside money for specific fees can only help you get or keep your finances on track.

 Check Your Statements

 Too often, we forget about subscriptions we signed up for, used for a few months, then totally forget about them.
-The problem is, the company you’re paying doesn’t care if you are using their service or not.
-So always check your statements to ensure there isn’t a recurring charge that you don’t need anymore.
+The problem is the company you’re paying doesn’t care if you are using their service or not.
+So always check your bills to ensure you aren’t paying for something you no longer need.

 Get Out of Debt

-Getting out of debt is a pillar in personal finances.
-Time after time, you’ll see users on Reddit give the advice to obliterate any debt you might have, and it’s solid advice.
+Getting out of debt is a pillar of personal finances.
+Users on Reddit will repeatedly advise you to pay off any debt you may have, and this is sound advice.
 When you have hundreds of dollars a month going straight to someone else’s pocket, it’s no wonder many people struggle to get ahead.